 If you think you may be eligible for Social Security Disability Insurance, do not hesitate to contact us.
-Disability attorneys at Disability Justice can advise you regarding your eligibility and help you apply.
+Disability attorneys at Pond Lehocky Disability can advise you regarding your eligibility and help you apply.

 In order to be approved for SSDI, you will need to demonstrate that your disability is expected to last at least one year or that it is expected to be life ending.
 You will also need to demonstrate that you are unable to perform any work which would be categorized as substantial gainful activity, meaning that you cannot work eight hours per day, five days per week on a consistent basis.